northeastern-rc/rc-public-documentation/docs/source/glossary.rst

    Parallel Computing
       A type of computation in which multiple calculations or processes are carried out simultaneously to solve a problem faster.

+   Parallelization
+      Dividing tasks into parallel threads or processes to leverage GPU parallel processing capabilities (see {term}`   parallel computing`).

    Partition
       A division of the cluster resources.
 Each partition can have different configurations, such as different types of nodes and different access policies.